The Road to IndependenceCore Exhibition

 King George's Statue

-Experience the streets of New York City in 1776 as Americans, prompted by enthusiasm following the first public reading of the Declaration of Independence to Washington’s Army, tore down the giant statue of George III on a horseback in lower Manhattan.
+Experience the streets of New York City in 1776 as Americans, prompted by enthusiasm following the first public reading of the Declaration of Independence to Washington’s Army, tore down the giant statue of King George III on a horseback in lower Manhattan.
 Walk into this immersive scene and ask, what made the colonists so angry with the king?
 What in the Declaration of Independence inspired Americans to tear down King George’s statue?

 Women and Liberty

 Learn how the words of the Declaration of Independence immediately helped fuel the aspirations for personal liberty of ordinary Americans.
-Explore the story of Elizabeth Freeman, an enslaved woman who sued for her freedom on the basis that she was entitled to natural rights.
+Explore the story of Elizabeth Freeman, an enslaved woman who sued for her freedom on the basis that she was entitled to natural rights and won.
 Learn about how the first anti-slavery society in the history of the world emerged in revolutionary Philadelphia.
 Hear Abigail Adams call for independence while her windows rattle in Boston with the explosions of British cannon, and then hear her compelling call for women to have a place in the new American government, a visionary promise left unfulfilled for more than a century.

 Writing State Constitutions